epfl-dlab/aiflows/docs/Tutorials/reActwHumanFeedback.md

 # ReAct With Human Feedback Tutorial
 **Prequisites:** setting up your API keys (see [setting_up_aiFlows.md](./setting_up_aiFlows.md)), [Introducing the FlowVerse with a Simple Q&A Flow Tutorial](./intro_to_FlowVerse_minimalQA.md), [ReAct Tutorial](./reAct.md)

 This guide introduces an implementation of the ReAct flow.
-The guide is organized in two sections:
+It's organized in two sections:

 1. [Section 1:](#section-1-whats-the-react-with-human-feedback-flow) What's The ReAct With Human Feedback Flow ?
 2. [Section 2:](#section-2-running-the-react-with-human-feedback-flow) Running the ReAct With Human Feedback Flow

+### By the Tutorial's End, I Will Have...

+* Recognized the distinctions between ReAct and ReActWithHumanFeedback and their consequences
+* Learned how to integrate a human feedback flow into ReAct
+* Incorporated customized functions into the input and output interfaces.
+* Grasped the limitations of ReAct, particularly its lack of long-term memory
+* Deepened my understanding of the key parameters in the `ControllerExecutorFlow` configuration

 ## Section 1:  What's The ReAct With Human Feedback Flow ?

 In the previous tutorial ([ReAct Tutorial](./reAct.md)), we introduced the ReAct flow.
 We noticed towards the end that, eventhough it works well, it can fail in some situations.
 For example, consider you ask the following:
 > **Answer the following question: What is the profession and date of birth of Michael Jordan?**

-Where the Michael Jordan we're talking about is the Professor of Electrical Engineering and Computer Sciences and Professor of Statistics at Berkley.
-ReAct will assume you're talking about the Michael Jordan the basketball player and give you information about him.
-In these situations, it might be reasonable to add an another flow in the circular where the user/human can give feedback on intermediate answers.
-Therefore, in this tutorial we will be showing how to create the `ReActWithHumanFeedback` flow.
+In scenarios where the mentioned "Michael Jordan" refers to the Professor of Electrical Engineering and Computer Sciences and Professor of Statistics at Berkeley, ReAct may misinterpret it as the basketball player Michael Jordan and provide information about the latter.
+To address this, we can introduce an additional flow in our circular flow, allowing users to provide feedback on intermediate answers.
+This tutorial will guide you through the creation of the `ReActWithHumanFeedback` flow to handle such situations.

 The `ReActWithHumanFeedback` flow is a circular flow that organizes the problem-solving process into three distinct flows:

-1. `ControllerFlow`: Given an a goal and observations (from past executions), it selects from a predefined set of actions, which are explicitly defined in the `ExecutorFlow`, the next action it should execute to get closer accomplishing its goal.
-In our configuration, we implement the `ControllerFlow` using the `ChatAtomicFlow`
+1. `ControllerFlow`: With a specified goal and past observations from prior executions, the `ControllerFlow` makes decisions by choosing the next action from a predefined set.
+These actions are explicitly defined in the `ExecutorFlow` and contribute to progressing towards the defined goal.
+In our configuration, we implement the `ControllerFlow` using the `ChatAtomicFlow`.

 2. `ExecutorFlow`:  Following the action selection by the `ControllerFlow`, the process moves to the `ExecutorFlow`.
 This is a branching flow that encompasses a set of subflows, with each subflow dedicated to a specific action.
 The `ExecutorFlow` executes the particular subflow associated with the action chosen by the `ControllerFlow`.
 In our setup, the `ExecutorFlow` includes the following individual flows:
     * `WikiSearchAtomicFlow`: This flow, given a "search term," executes a Wikipedia search and returns content related to the search term.
     * `LCToolFlow` using `DuckDuckGoSearchRun`: This flow, given a "query," queries the DuckDuckGo search API and retrieves content related to the query.

 3. `HumanFeedbackFlow`: This flow prompts the user for feedback on the latest execution of the `ExecutorFlow`.
-The collected feedback is then conveyed back to the `ControllerFlow` o be considered in the subsequent execution step.
-Additionally, the flow is designed to have the capability to terminate the `ReActWithHumanFlow` if the user expresses such a preference.
+The collected feedback is then conveyed back to the `ControllerFlow` to be considered in the subsequent execution step.
+Additionally, the flow is designed to have the capability to terminate the `ReActWithHumanFeedbackFlow` if the user expresses such a preference.

 ## Section 2: Running the ReAct With Human Feedback Flow